arieftb/tb-note-learning/README.md

 2. Click the "Add" button to create a new note

 ### Managing Notes

+- **View Details**: Click on a note's title to view its detailed information
 - **Archive**: Click the archive button on a note to move it to the archived section
 - **Unarchive**: Click the unarchive button on an archived note to restore it to active notes
 - **Delete**: Click the delete button to permanently remove a note